Do you struggle with writing friendly reminder emails?

 #13: Urgent reminder email

-While it might be extra challenging to keep everything professional when you’re under pressure and in a pinch, you should always strive to formulate your email in a polite and appropriate tone.
+While it may be extra challenging to keep everything professional when you’re under pressure and in a pinch, you should always strive to formulate your email in a polite and appropriate tone.

 Here’s an urgent reminder email example to help you get started: